 - 2 to 3 teaspoon red Hawaiian sea salt (or alternatively regular sea salt) for a smaller roast, 2 to 3 tablespoon for a larger one.

 Wash and pat dry the pork and place in the slow cooker.
-Pierce the pork all over with a fork, pour the liquid smoke evenly over the roast and sprinkle liberally with the sea salt.
+Pierce the pork all over with a fork.
+Pour the liquid smoke evenly over the roast and sprinkle liberally with the sea salt.
 Place the lid of the slow cooker on and set the time for 8 to 12 hours on low.
-Check at about 8 hours to see if it is done.
+Check it every 8 hours to see if it is done.
 If not, let it go the full 12 hours, checking every hour.
-Either remove the pork from the pot and shred with a fork and return to pot or shred in the pot when it’s done.
-You can remove some of the liquid before shredding the pork, then add some back in to keep the pork from drying out.
+Either remove the pork from the pot.
+Then shred it with a fork and return to pot or shred in the pot when it’s done.
+You can remove some of the liquid before shredding the pork.
+Then add some back in to keep the pork from drying out.

-Coconut pudding – Here’s a relatively easy recipe to make that tasty Hawaii dessert known as haupia:
+Here’s a relatively easy recipe to make that tasty Hawaiian dessert known as haupia:

 - 2 cups coconut milk.